ProxesBoxes/Base_Converter/README.md

         The value to convert from

    ending_base
-        The base in which the value to convert to
+        The base in which the value is to be converted to
 ```
 ##### Optional
 ```